Mihir-Naik/Querify-project_documentation/Querify-project_documentation.md

 - **Overall understanding of the REACT concepts and how it works.**

-Given 4 days of time to develop a full Stack application using MERN Stack after barely 2 weeks of learning REACT was definately a challenge.
+Given 4 days of time to develop a full Stack application using MERN Stack after barely 2 weeks of learning REACT was definitely a challenge.
 The approach to face the challenge was to do research on how things exactly work in functional programming and try `throw away` codes to understand the concepts.
 Also, ***`console.log()` was definately the best teacher/helper to understand the processflow and understand functions.***

 - **Finding Bugs and Debugging them**